experiencedlisteners/jackdaw-tutorial/readme.md

 Welcome!

-*If you're here to install the prerequisites for the tutorial, you can do this either by following the [IDyOM installation instructions](https://www.wikihow.com/Install-Ubuntu-on-VirtualBox) up to step three (if you've already installed IDyOM you can skip this), or by following [my condensed instructions below](#installing-a-lisp-environment).
-After that, skip ahead to [downloading jackdaw and IDyOM](#downloading-jackdaw-and-idyom) to download the materials for the tutorial.
-Feel free to read the introduction below too.*

 In this tutorial, we'll cover some basic concepts in the jackdaw modeling framework and installation of jackdaw and some of its basic concepts.
 You'll learn how to make a simple model using the framework and you'll learn how run an existing model, train it on a corpus, and generate and analyse simulation results.